folio-org/docs/content/en/docs/Access/Courses/courses.md

 4. Uncheck the box(es) for the note(s) you wish to unassign.
 5. Click **Save**.

-You cannot unassign a note that assigned to only one course - delete the note instead.
+You cannot unassign a note that is assigned to only one course - delete the note instead.

 ### Deleting a note